telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 ## Available Telerik NuGet packages

 The Telerik NuGet Feed allows you to install not only the UI for ASP.NET AJAX packages.
-You can also install packages with:
+You can also install packages that contain:

 * [Telerik ZIP Library]({%slug introduction/installation/included-assemblies %}#telerik-zip-library).